FDonati/fdonati.github.io/content/authors/admin/_index.md

 ## About Me

-I am an assistant professor at Leiden University, CML investigating topics concerning data and software for circular economy assessement.
+I am an assistant professor at Leiden University, CML investigating topics concerning data and software for circular economy assessment.
 I am especially enthusiastic about questions related to investigative approaches of data collection in industrial ecology using computer vision and citizen science.
-I try to answer questions like:
+I try to answer questions such as:
-- how can we expand data availability for Life Cycle Assessment without the need to ask every manufacturer for their data?
-- Can we learn something about the current production system by looking at the composition of durable goods at the end of their life?
 - How can we reverse engineer the life cycle impacts of products?
+- How can we expand data availability for Life Cycle Assessment without the need to ask every manufacturer for their data?
+- How can we best enable the assessment of future impacts of the circular economy?

 <!-- holds a PhD degree in Industrial Ecology from the Institute of Environmental Sciences of Leiden University (CML) focusing on software and data for circular economy assessment.
 Prior to his PhD degree, he obtained a MSc in Industrial Ecology from Leiden University and TU Delft, and a BSc in Industrial Design from the Polytechnic of Turin. -->